charmplusplus/charm/doc/charm++/manual.rst

 balancing at multiple levels and supports load balancing trees with different levels.
 For example, a 2-level tree consists of PEs and a root while a 3-level tree consists of PEs, processes and a root at the top.
-A 4-level tree consists of PEs, proceeses, ProcessGroup and a root.
+A 4-level tree consists of PEs, processes, ProcessGroup and a root.
 The load balancing strategy to be used at each level and frequency at which to invoke LB at each level can be specified using command line parameters or using a json config file.
 We provide examples of these below: